Emergencies: dial 911

 College Police assistance / suspicious activity: call (520)206-2700

-The safety of everyone at PCC is a top priority of the College.
-The PCC Department of Public Safety (DPS) maintains a college-wide police and security service year-round, 24 hours a day.
-DPS Communications Center dispatchers answer calls at all times.
-911 calls are answered by the Communication Center at the Tucson Police Department or Pima County Sheriff's Department and are transferred to PCC DPS as needed.
+The safety of everyone at PCC is a top priority of the College Police Department.
+The PCC Police maintains a college-wide police and security service year-round, 24 hours a day.
+The College Police Communications Center dispatchers answer calls 24 hours a day, seven days a week.
+911 calls are answered by the Communication Center at the Tucson Police Department or Pima County Sheriff's Department and are transferred to PCC College Police when required.